towitter/crec_scrape/README.md

   <tr>
     <td>unit</td>
     <td>Factor</td>
     <td>The Congressional Records consist out of four sections: House, Senate, Daily Digest, and Extensions of Remark.
-While House and Senate contains all text spoken of the two chambers of the congress, Daily Digest serves as a table of content for the congress actions, and extension of remarks contains tributes, statements, and other information that are not directly spoken during open proceedings</td>
+While House and Senate include all words spoken on the floor of the congress, Daily Digest serves as a table of content for the congress actions, and Extension of Remarks contains tributes, statements, and other information that are not directly spoken during open proceedings</td>
   </tr>
   <tr>
     <td>pages</td>
     <td>Factor</td>
     <td>Pages are numbered sequentially throughout the session of congress.
-The pageprefix operator helps to specify units by H, S, D and E.</td>
+The pageprefix operator helps to specify units by H, S, D and E</td>
   </tr>
   <tr>
     <td>start_page</td>